 - Not all rice cooks the same.
 The liquid to rice ratio and cooking time is based on using medium grain rice.
 Other types of rice may give you a slightly different result.

 - For economy and convenience, l use a prepackaged seafood mix.
+The seafood must be thawed beforehand.
 If you prefer to buy the seafood individually, cut them into chunky pieces (as pictured).
 This will keep them moist.

 - Either my Multi Purpose Tomato Sauce or my Quick Tomato Sauce recipe will work beautifully in this dish.
 If you don’t have the Multi Purpose Tomato Sauce on hand, my Quick Tomato Sauce recipe will do just fine!!